The Mindful Mama Mentor

 Absolutely!
 In fact I highly encourage this especially in antenatal sessions.
 Breastfeeding education and support is essential for both parents as feeding is a team effort.
 The more informed both partners are, the more empowered they feel and this supports a successful feeding journey.

-Do you offer payment plans for packages?
+Do you offer payment plans?

 Do you offer gift vouchers?